elastic/kibana/CONTRIBUTING.md

 #### OS packages

-Packages are built using fpm, pleaserun, dpkg, rpm, and pkgbuild.  fpm and pleaserun can be installed using gem.
+Packages are built using fpm, pleaserun, dpkg, and rpm.  fpm and pleaserun can be installed using gem.
+Package building has only been tested on Linux and is not supported on any other platform.
 ```sh
 gem install pleaserun
 gem install fpm